-To live, to miss, to play, to work, to wash, to cry, to fix, to watch, to tie, to say, to run, to try, to jump, to judge, to lie, to fry, to mix, to kiss, to offer, to stay, to go, to do, to study, to die, to refer, to furnish, to hit, to laugh.
+to live, to miss, to play, to work, to wash, to cry, to fix, to watch, to tie, to say, to run, to try, to jump, to judge, to lie, to fry, to mix, to kiss, to offer, to stay, to go, to do, to study, to die, to refer, to furnish, to hit, to laugh.

-5. Ask: a) general questions; b) special questions to the words in bold type.
+5. Ask: a) general questions; b) special questions to the underlined words.

 1. Great Britain lies in the eastern part of the Atlantic Ocean.
 2. The sea surrounds the British Isles.
 3. The presence of the sea makes the climate warmer in winter and cooler in summer.
 4. A branch of the Gulf Stream comes to the west coast of the British Isles.
 5. The sea washes away from the coasts some of the soil.
 6. The coast of England contains many good harbours.
 7. The sea round about the shores of England abounds in fish.
 8. Fishermen catch fish by means of nets.
-9. When the net is drawn in, it generally contains very much fish.
-10. A lighthouse guides ships and warns them of danger.
-11. The Severn is the longest river in Great Britain.
-12. All along from Worcester the Severn flows through a most fertile valley.
-13. For a few miles below Gloucester the Severn is not suitable for the passage of large ships.
-14. The Severn is noted for its tides.
-15. During the tide the water in the Severn often upsets small boats and barges.
+9. A lighthouse guides ships and warns them of danger.
+10. The Severn is the longest river in Great Britain.